-Measure F: A Green Paper on the Right to Review of the Grounds for Pre-Trial Detention1
+Measure F:A Green Paper on Pre-Trial Detention

-The time that a person can spend in detention before being tried in court and during the court proceedings varies a lot between the Member States.
-Excessively long periods of pre-trial detention are detrimental for the individual, can (...) prejudice the judicial cooperation between the Member States and do not represent the values for which the European Union stands.
-The possibility of establishing a periodical review for the justification of continued pre-trial detention should be examined.
+The time that a person can spend in detention before being tried in court and during the court proceedings varies considerably between the Member States.
+Excessively long periods of pre-trial detention are detrimental for the individual, can prejudice the judicial cooperation between the Member States and do not represent the values for which the European Union stands.
+Appropriate measures in this context should be examined in a Green Paper.